ygerasimov/featurebranch/README.md

 We are using EasyPHP-DevServer-13.1VC9 here

-Get cygwin installation program from http://www.cygwin.com/ Install basic packages and *curl, git* binaries or use *GIT bash* for a git from http://msysgit.github.io/
+Get cygwin installation program from http://www.cygwin.com/

+Install basic packages and *curl, git* binaries or use *GIT bash* for a *git* from http://msysgit.github.io/

-After that clone this repo into Easyphp **data/localweb** folder
+After that clone this repo into Easyphp **data/localweb/projects** folder

-go to *featurebranch* folder and type
+go to *featurebranch* folder using cygwin console and type

 > *curl -sS https://getcomposer.org/installer | php*

-Next - update packages
+Next - update packages for a application

 > *php composer.phar update*